sharvesh-Srinivasan/sharvesh-Srinivasan/README.md

 * 200+ LeetCode Problems Solved
 * Strong foundation in Data Structures and Algorithms
-* Focus on Graphs, Trees, Dynamic Programming, and Problem Solving
+* Focus on Problem Solving and Analytical Thinking

 ---